 However, even before Pastor Phelps died, eight men in the congregation took control of the church and implemented a reign of terror on them by taking the decision-making process out of the hands of the members and reserving it for themselves alone, thus going against the way WBC and Baptist churches in general are governed, and imposing draconian rules on them in order to maintain their power base.
 And those whom they saw as a threat or an obstacle were humiliated by false or exaggerated charges and put under church discipline so that the threat was neutralised.

-Jesus said to his disciples, those men who were to be the foundation of Jesus’ church (Jn 20:21-23; Eph 2:20): “Ye know that the princes of the Gentiles exercise dominion over them, and they that are great exercise authority upon them.
-But it shall not be so among you: but whosoever will be great among you, let him be your minister; And whosoever will be chief among you, let him be your servant: Even as the Son of man came not to be ministered unto, but to minister, and to give his life a ransom for many” (Matt 20:25-28).
+Jesus said to his disciples, those men who were to be the foundation of his church (Jn 20:21-23; Eph 2:20): “Ye know that the princes of the Gentiles exercise dominion over them, and they that are great exercise authority upon them.
+But it shall not be so among you: but whosoever will be great among you, let him be your minister: And whosoever will be chief among you, let him be your servant: Even as the Son of Man came not to be ministered unto, but to minister, and to give his life a ransom for many” (Matt 20:25-28).

 But who knows?
 Maybe there is still hope for WBC.
 Maybe God is doing something with them already.
 At the end of her book, Megan writes, tantalising in its brevity, “In the years that followed, I watched in amazement as the signs I most often argued against – PRAY FOR MORE DEAD SOLDIERS; PRAY FOR MORE DEAD KIDS; FAGS CAN’T REPENT – began to disappear from their repertoire, replaced by messages like CHRIST OUR STRENGTH and BE RECONCILED TO GOD” (Phelps-Roper, M. p.
 285).